wileyyong/INANIContracts-solidity/README.md

 You can change the formula for calculating credit shares for each user.
 The goal is to identify the creativity and dynamism of your mind in the development process.

+## My Question
+1. do you need to use the fixed ratio between eth / usdt / matic for only demo?
+2. if not, do you need to use chainlink or oracle for getting real time ratio between above cryptos?